 It doesn’t really matter, because I don’t know of any young, funny person who wants to get into the newspaper business anyway.

 This entry was posted on Wednesday, July 18th, 2012 at 4:52 pm and is filed under BusinessModel, Future of Journalism, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.